 While most backpackers won’t need such high R-values for their backpacking trips, it can be nice to have for the occasional winter excursion, or stretches of chilly, high-altitude, trail on longer journeys like thru-hikes.

 Sleeping pads typically come in various sizes, and users can choose the option that best suits their body and preferences.
 Common sizes include regular, which is usually around 6 feet long, and large, which tends to be closer to 80 inches.
 Pad width also varies, but anywhere between 18 and 26 inches is fairly standard.

 Most backpacking pads are semi-rectangular in shape, and some taper down and become more narrow toward the feet.
 Two-person sleeping pads are also available, but they’re quite cumbersome and generally not ideal for backpacking.
-Make sure whatever pad you chose fits comfortably inside your backpacking tent.
+If you are consistently hiking with a partner, however, they can be a feasible, streamlined option, if one partner carries most of the weight of your two-person tent, and the other carries the two-person pad.
+Whatever pad you decide to go with, make sure it fits comfortably inside your backpacking tent.

 A pad’s packed size depends on construction, materials, and the amount of insulation.
 Air pads with minimal additional built-in insulation tend to pack down smaller than all other types of pads.
 Most air pads fit easily into a backpacking pack — some are no larger than a football.